dynamic

 • In the mean time, the Indian and his friend had their secret consultation; for, though it wanted some three or four hours to the rising of the star, the former could not abstain from canvassing his scheme, and from opening his heart to the other.† (source)

-• CHAPTER 26 From this time, the subject was frequently canvassed by the three young people; and Catherine found, with some surprise, that her two young friends were perfectly agreed in considering Isabella's want of consequence and fortune as likely to throw great difficulties in the way of her marrying their brother.† (source)
+• From this time, the subject was frequently canvassed by the three young people; and Catherine found, with some surprise, that her two young friends were perfectly agreed in considering Isabella's want of consequence and fortune as likely to throw great difficulties in the way of her marrying their brother.† (source)

-• [8] He does not make a /campaign/, but a /canvass/.† (source)
+• [8] He does not make a /campaign/, but a /canvass/† (source)

 • In vain the voice of Mr Canvasser Bloom was heard endeavouring to urge, to mollify, to refrain.† (source)